zachpino/realtimespace/week6/draw.md

 ###Drawing with Data
 ---

-Within your `d3.json` code block, add the following code to produce a circle for each city, colored by its temperature.
+Within your `d3.json` code block, which [queries our API source](query.md), add the following code to produce a circle for each city, colored by its temperature.
 You can use the same logic to do just about anything with this dataset and svg circles!

 ```
 				svg.selectAll(".dot")